lucasm/findto/README.md

 Findto is an open source project.

-- **🌎 Decentralized search:** Search the same term across diverse sources on AI and Web - simultaneously.
+- **Decentralized Search:** Search the same term across diverse sources on AI and Web - simultaneously.
 Discover trends, stories and information.
 Find anything with Findto.
 More productive and accessible searches than ever.

-- **🔒 Safe search**: View estimated security, privacy, and carbon footprint level of every search source.
+- **Safe Search**: View estimated security, privacy, and carbon footprint level of every search source.
 Make better choices with Findto, for you, and for the planet.

-- **🌱 Open search**: Findto is building an open, accessible and universal search experience.
+- **Open Search**: Findto is building an open, accessible and universal search experience.
 Where diversity is key.
 Where people stay on control of algorithms.

 A better search experience.
 For a healthier internet.
 For people.